vergeldelacruz/TheAvengers_ProjectManagement/README.md

 # To run React Native App
 cd mobile

-mpm run ios (for Mac)
+1. mpm run ios (for Mac)
-npm run android (for Wndows)
+2. run android (for Wndows)

 # To run REST API
-cd server
+1. cd server
-npm start
+2. npm start

+# To test REST API
+1. Download and install Postman
-Download the postman collection "Avengers Project.postman_collection" in the postman folder to test the REST API.
+2. Download the postman collection "Avengers Project.postman_collection" in the postman folder to test the REST API.
+3. Import the collection